mothur/mothur.github.io/_wiki/esophageal_community_analysis.md

 generate an alignment of the 710 16S rRNA gene sequences.
 For this tutorial we will use mothur.
-Be sure that you are in the "Esophagus" folder and get a copy of your favorite [alignment database](alignment_database) and put it in the same folder as well.
+Be sure that you are in the "Esophagus" folder and get a copy of your favorite [alignment database](/wiki/alignment_database) and put it in the same folder as well.
 Go ahead and fire up mothur.
-First, we will [ align the sequences](align.seqs), with one processor this should take about 40 seconds:
+First, we will [ align the sequences](/wiki/align.seqs), with one processor this should take about 40 seconds:

     mothur > align.seqs(fasta=esophagus.fasta, reference=core_set_aligned.imputed.fasta)